Introduction to Paralegal Studies

 Risk Management and Insurance

 Introduction to the general principles and theories of the law of nations.
 Emphasis on nations as participants in the decision-making process and how this process impacts private individuals.
 Study includes the processes followed when the United States enters into international agreements and the role and impact of international agreements in our domestic law and business practices.
 Student must have completed 60 credits or have permission of instructor to schedule this course.
-(Formerly LAS 470) 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): ENL111.
+(Formerly LAS 470) 3 Credits (3 Lecture) Prerequisite(s): ENL111.
 (Cultural Diversity) As needed.

 Electronic Media and Law

 Exploration of how media law has evolved to meet the challenges posed by electronic media.
 Introduction to the different areas of electronic media law and how they have developed from traditional media law concepts.
 Relevant federal and state statutes, regulations, and case law are presented.
 The interaction between law and ethics is also considered.
 3 Credits (3 Lecture) Prerequisite(s): ENL111.
 (Science, Technology and Society) As needed.

 Study of major legal and ethical issues raised by information security.
 Focus on legal aspects of security management likely to be encountered by businesses, organizations, and employees.
 Applicable federal and state criminal statutes are examined and various theories of civil liability are analyzed, including breach of contract, negligence, invasion of privacy, Constitutional violations, intellectual property infringement actions, and other relevant statutory claims.
 Basic concepts of litigation and alternative dispute resolution mechanisms are presented.
 Preventative legal management is stressed, including the importance of employee training, identifying legal and ethical issues, and recognizing when to consult a legal professional.
 3 Credits (3 Lecture) Prerequisite(s): CIT230 and ENL111.
 (Science, Technology and Society)